 The term mycorrhiza (from the Greek mukês for fungus and rhiza for root) just means “fungus root”, or “fungus-infested root”.
 A mycorrhiza is a root which is colonised by a mycorrhizal fungus (Fig. 2).
 The fungus covers the outermost fine roots with a thick network (mycelia) of closely woven fungal threads (hyphae), forming a coat of fungus (Fig. 3).

-Approximately one third of the mushrooms growing in our forests are mycorrhizal fungi.
-Among these approximately 2’000 species, many are delicate and edible mushrooms, but there are toxic ones as well.
-Many mycorrhizal fungi are host specific, which means that they only grow with specific tree species. (i.e. Larch Bolete, Oak Milk-cap).
-Others only grow in deciduous forests or coniferous forests.
+Approximately one third of the fungi growing in our forests are mycorrhizal fungi.
+Among these approximately 2000 species are a whole range of valuable edible mushrooms, but also many toxic ones.
+Many mycorrhizal fungi are host specific, which means that they only grow with specific tree species (i.e. larch bolete (Suillus grevillei) or oak milkcap (Lactarius quietus)).
+Others grow exclusively in deciduous forests, or coniferous forests.

-- Protection from pollutants:
+Protection from pollutants